-This section deals with the two situations under the common law where tort liability for harm is imposed on an individual or legal entity because of the acts of another: employer and principal liability.
-This type of liability is often referred to as vicarious liability and in the realm of compensatory damages, it may not make any difference if this type of legal responsibility is viewed as a form of respondeat superior in both situations.
-For example, since a corporation can only act through its agents and employees, corporate responsibility is at least analogous to that of respondeat superior when a director or officer engages in conduct that is in fact the conduct of the corporation as compared to conduct that is merely carried out in the capacity of an employee.
-On the other hand, when it comes to punitive awards, it would appear that a distinction needs to be drawn between liability that is imposed on a principal-agent basis as compared to that imposed on a master-servant basis.
+This section deals with situations under the common law where tort liability for harm is imposed on an individual or legal entity because of the acts of another.
+This type of liability is imposed on employers and principals and is often referred to as the doctrine of respondeat superior.
+When dealing with compensatory damages, there is no need to distinguish between vicarious liability imposed on employers and principals because liability is imposed without regard to any fault in both situations.
+On the other hand, when it comes to punitive awards, it would appear that a distinction needs to be drawn between liability that is imposed on a principal-agent basis in some situations as compared to that imposed on a master-servant basis.

 When the president of a corporation negligently drives her car while on company business, thereby causing accidental injury to another, she is acting as any other employee of a business, regardless of the form of business organization.
 In this instance, however, she would not be exercising agency authority and liability would not be imposed on that basis.
 Rather, the corporation is liable under the doctrine of respondeat superior because of the right to control her conduct.
-On the other hand, when the president, in exercising managerial authority created by the board of directors, orders that toxic waste be dumped into a river that provides the public with drinking water and others are injured as a result, the corporation, as well as the president, may be liable in its own right because the president was in effect the corporation when the order was given.
-In other words, liability could be imposed on the corporation because, as an agent, she was empowered to act in a manner that treats her acts as those of the corporation.
+On the other hand, when the president, in exercising policymaking authority created by the board of directors, establishes a marketing program that she knows will defraud existing and prospective customers, the president and the corporation in its own right may be liable because the president was in effect the corporation when the authority was exercised.
+In other words, liability could be imposed on the corporation because, as an agent, the president was empowered to act in a manner that treats her acts as those of the corporation.
 In addition, the corporation might be liable because she was an employee acting within the course and scope of her employment, but liability under the two theories rests on different bases, bases that can produce different results.
-Subsection (a) deals with liability imposed under a master-servant relationship, while subsection (b) deals with liability imposed as the result of a principal-agent relationship.
+Subsection (a) deals with liability imposed under master-servant and principalagent relationships in general, while subsection (c) deals with liability imposed as the result of a principal-agent relationship that only involves policymaking authority.

 Subsection (a) basically tracks the American Law Institute Restatements regarding vicarious responsibility for punitive awards.
 See Restatement (Second) of Agency § 217C (1958) and Restatement (Second) of Torts § 909 (1979).
 It adopts the majority position in the United States that the usual rule of strict liability that is imposed on an employer for compensatory damages under respondeat superior is not warranted for punitive damages.
 An employer is not liable for punitive damages just because an employee was acting in the course and scope of the employment when he or she engaged in the type of conduct for which punitive damages may be awarded against the employee.
 Since punitive damages serve only to punish or deter, unlike compensatory damages which also serve to redress a loss, the law requires that there be some wrongdoing on the part of the person sought to be punished or deterred.
-The wrongdoing, however, of an employer does not have to rise to the level of that of the employee before the employer is liable for punitive damages under the doctrine of respondeat superior.
+The wrongdoing, however, of an employer need not rise to the same egregious level of that of the employee before the employer is liable for punitive damages under the doctrine of respondeat superior.